 Emerging technology issues occupy a significant share of the Congressional agenda; every day, staff advise Members on digital policy.
 It is critically important that both lawmakers and aides be well-versed in the complex subjects at hand.
-The core of the Wilson Center's Technology Labs is to provide the knowledge foundation for core science and technology policy topics through a six-week seminar themes series.
+Th Wilson Center's Technology Labs provide the knowledge foundation for core science and technology policy topics through a six-week seminar themes series.
 Each seminar session is led by top technologists and scholars drawn from the private, public, and non-profit sectors.
 Unless otherwise noted, sessions are held at the Wilson Center.

 Who Should Apply